david-res/cdj1000-mk1-reverse-engineering/README.md

 This repository documents the SPI communication between the Main Assembly and the Display Assembly of the Pioneer DJ CDJ-1000MK1.

+I do not need the main VDF display or Jog wheel VFD display, and therefore their control parameters are not logged here.

 The communication between the CDJ main assy and the dislay assy is over SPI running at 1Mhz, MODE3, LSB First There is no CS line between the master and the salve, but rather a Busy signal from the slave to the master - it's Active Low - and you need to wait until it goes high to send data.